 Nonprofits heavily rely on grants to operate; in 2013, public charities reported that 21% of their revenue came from government grants.
 While all the administrative tasks that are required to manage the grant process doesn’t require you to use software, it certainly helps.
 SaaS providers now offers specific functionality that allows your nonprofit organization to renew, manage or invoice funders as it relates to grants.

 3. Remote Access

 A survey released by Gallup earlier this year found that 43% of Americans spend at least some time working remotely.
 This number was a 4% increase since 2012, and the trend doesn’t seem to be going away.
 Remote work requires that employees can access the work anytime and anywhere.
-One of the most common solutions to this is implementing cloud software.
+One of the most common solutions to this is implementing cloud accounting software.
 Providers now offer a range of different services, such as accounting, expense reporting, analytics, CRM, CPM etc.

 According to a report by Charity Dynamics in 2015, 88% of nonprofit professional believe that digital fundraising is going to grow from 7% to 20% in the next decade.
 Digital solutions can also gather data and summarize in visual dashboards to gain insights for strategic decision making.